unrealwork/atsd-use-cases/workshop/lets-encrypt.md

    -F "privkey=@privkey.pem" -F "fullchain=@fullchain.pem" -w "\n%{http_code}\n"
 ```

-The ATSD will validate the certificate and install it without restarting the server.
+ATSD will validate the certificate and install it without restarting the server.

 We had to upgrade Jetty to version **9.4** to support SSLContent reloading without reboot.